 During that time, he served as a Director of Shipping Australia Limited and in 2012, on the NSW Government’s Freight Advisory Council.

 In August 2015, he was appointed Head of Asia Pacific Liner Operations Cluster based in Singapore.
 The Asia Pacific unit is responsible for all activities related to marine operations and cargo management in the Asia Pacific region, overseeing and managing two major hubs – Singapore and Tanjung Pelepas, including all operational aspects of Maersk Line in Oceania.

 A Sydney local since 2010, Nicolaj comes to Svitzer Australia with a healthy respect for diversity of thought, an open mind, and an eagerness to learn and listen.

 Chief Financial Officer

-Karl was appointed Chief Financial Officer in January 2016.
-His responsibilities include overall financial governance, management and statutory reporting.
-He leads a team of finance, payroll and IT professionals.
+Laavanya was appointed Chief Financial Officer in February 2019.
+Her responsibilities include overall financial governance, management and statutory reporting.
+She leads a team of finance, payroll and IT professionals.

 Chief Commercial Officer

 Ivan leads the commercial aspects of terminal and harbour towage business units with a focus on growing our relationships with customers and stakeholders.
 He also leads the business development team focusing on retaining existing and expanding Svitzer’s footprint in the region.
 He was appointed as Chief Commercial Officer in June 2017.